StarRocks/starrocks/docs/en/loading/Kafka-connector-starrocks.md

 - Confluent Cloud:

   Currently, the Kafka connector is not uploaded to Confluent Hub.
-You need to download and extract [starrocks-kafka-connector-xxx.tar.gz](https://github.com/StarRocks/starrocks-connector-for-kafka/releases), package it into a zip file and upload the zip file to Confluent Cloud.
+You need to download and extract [starrocks-kafka-connector-xxx.tar.gz](https://github.com/StarRocks/starrocks-connector-for-kafka/releases), package it into a ZIP file and upload the ZIP file to Confluent Cloud.

 ## Usage